sblandford/WifiTranslationHub/README.md

 Run wifitranslationhub.py on the same LAN as the WifiTranslation multicast.

-Access the IP address of the host from a phone web browser to get the relay.
+Access the IP address of the host on port 8080 from a phone web browser to get the relay.